zeljkoobrenovic/sokrates-oss-landscape-analysis/README.md

   <pre>git clone https://github.com/zeljkoobrenovic/sokrates-oss-landscape-analysis.git
   cd sokrates-oss-landscape-analysis</pre>

+- Open and edit the **analysis-scripts/config.json** file:
+  - add you **GitHub access token**
+  - add the full **path to the downloaded Sokrates CLI JAR file**
+  - add the **list of GitHub organizations** you want to analyze (you can analyze multiple organizations)
-- Open **analysis-scripts/config.json**, add you **GitHub access token** and the full **path to the downloaded Sokrates CLI JAR file**.
-Change GitHub instance and API URLs (by default configuration points to github.com, but you can use this project with your organizational GitHub instances as well).
+  - eventually change GitHub instance and API URLs (by default, configuration points to github.com, but you can use this project with your organizational GitHub instances as well).
-- From the root of the cloned repositories run: <pre>bash run.sh</pre>
+- From the root of this cloned repository, run: <pre>bash run.sh</pre>
-- Depending on the size of the organization the analysis may take minutes or several hours
+- Depending on the size of the organization, the analysis may take minutes or several hours
 - The analysis will create the **analysis-artifacts** folder with the following sub-folders:
   - **archived-repos**, where zipped sources code used as an input for analyses is stored
   - **reports**, with sub-folders per organization
   - **pull-requests**, with data and static HTML reports files for each organization
 - Generated reports and downloaded repos are **timestamped** (folders of reports and archived repos contain the timestamps subfolder).
 If you **re-run the analysis**, then only **repositories that have changed** (based on the timestamp file) are cloned and analyzed.
-If you want to re-run the analysis for all repositores, just delete the **analysis-artifacts** folder.
+If you want to re-run the analysis for all repositories, just delete the **analysis-artifacts** folder.

 ### How the Analysis Works?

 The analysis works in several steps:

 - ***Step 1: discovering active GitHub repositories***
-  - the Node.js script **analysis-scripts/github-repos-finder/get-repos.js** connects to the GitHup API and gets the list of all repositories.
-The script filters the list of repositories by the last push date, ignoring the repositories that have not been update recently (you can configure the threshold date in **analysis-scripts/config.json**).
+  - the Node.js script **analysis-scripts/github-repos-finder/get-repos.js** connects to the GitHub API and gets the list of all repositories.
+The script filters the list of repositories by the last push date, ignoring the repositories that have not been updated recently (you can configure the threshold date in **analysis-scripts/config.json**).
 The script also ignores archived repositories.
   - The script stores filtered lists of repositores as JSON files in **analysis-scripts/generated/data**, to be used by the next step.
 - ***Step 2: generating clone, analysis and pull request download Bash scripts***
   - the Node.js script **analysis-scripts/github-repos-finder/generate-sh-scripts.js** takes the lists of repositores from the **analysis-scripts/generated/data** folder and generate three types of scripts in the following folders: